 I’ve seen other PRs asking whether it’s still ok to pitch non-Coronavirus-related stories to the media.
 As with every single question related to pitching to the media, the answer lies in ‘research the destination publication!’
 News journalists will undoubtedly be covering the latest developments in the Coronavirus crisis.

 But features desks still have certain ‘slots’ to fill.
 For example, the Daily Mail still runs ‘Femail’ on a Thursday with beauty pages, fashion and first-person stories.
 They may give their stories a Coronavirus angle – ‘what beauty products can you buy in the supermarket now that all the makeup shops are closed’ (for example!), but as you can see it isn’t only the scientists and medics who are making it to print.

 Business publications may still have their weekly ‘How I Made It’ type of sections, but they’ll probably feature someone who has pivoted their business online during this crisis.

 Then there are some media opportunities which are totally unrelated to COVID-19.
 We’ve seen a few requests by journalists on Twitter asking for non-coronavirus story pitches.
-This guide by Radioactive PR sums them up.

 Show compassion in your PR communications